 Words are made up of different sounds.
-When we read and write, we identify and assemble letter sounds into words that we can understand.
+When we read and write, we identify and assemble letter sounds into words so that we can understand.
 This ability to decode words is called Phonics.
-Our phonics program is a one hour program that offers a multi-sensory approach to learning.
-This program helps the preschooler to build a strong foundation of phonics essential for reading and writing.
-It comprises of four series: Pink, Blue, Grey and Green.
+Our phonics program offers a multi-sensory approach to learning.
+This program helps the preschooler to build a strong foundation in phonics essential for reading and writing.
+It comprises of 3 schemes: Pink, Blue and Green.

 The next few activities with Large Movable Alphabets (LMAs) and objects or picture boxes involve associating the word formed using the LMA to its object or picture cards.
 Gradually LMAs are replaced by reading cards.
 The child learns to match reading cards with the objects and pictures.
 As the child progresses comfortably, he/she moves on to reading exercises with three or four letter words using word lists, booklets, sight words, sentence cards and story booklets.
 Specially prepared phonetic worksheets for practice work are introduced at this stage.

-Once the child has mastered the phonetic sounds in Pink series, he is ready to move on to the Blue series where he/she is introduced to five or six letter words comprising of consonant blends such as bl, fr, st etc. The entire blue series activities are a repetition of the Pink series with the only exception that all materials now contain longer words with consonant blends which gradually become more complex.
-A child who is familiar with all the blends and can easily spell most of the words in the Blue series, is ready for the Grey series.
+Once the child has mastered the phonetic sounds in Pink scheme, he is ready to move on to the Blue scheme where he/she is introduced to five or six letter words comprising of consonant blends such as bl, fr, st etc. The Blue scheme now contains longer words with consonant blends which gradually become more complex.
+A child who is familiar with all the blends and can easily spell most of the words in the Blue scheme, is ready for the Grey scheme.

-All the activities in the phonics area are aimed at moving the child towards an explosion into reading and writing.
+All the activities in the phonics area are aimed at moving the child to reading and writing.
 As the child progresses, these lessons put in perspective the order of the symbols, the spacing between words, the comprehension of an idea and the thought process involved in forming a sentence that gradually leads them to read a book independently.